DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Experiments

 \subsection{Ablation Study}

-\textbf{The importance of architecture and denoising paradigm.\quad}\cref{tab:ablation on module} illustrates the impact of different architectures and denoising methods on performance and inference speed.
+\textbf{The importance of architecture.\quad}Table \ref{tab:ablation on module} illustrates the impact of different architectures and denoising methods on performance and inference speed.
 We introduce FPS (Frames Per Second) to evaluate the inference speed.
-As indicated in the first row of \cref{tab:ablation on module}, the performance of anomaly detection and localization is limited due to the unsatisfactory reconstruction results of the Autoencoder (AE.).
+As indicated in the first row of Table \ref{tab:ablation on module}, the performance of anomaly detection and localization is limited due to the unsatisfactory reconstruction results of the Autoencoder.
 However, its inference speed is notably fast.
-When we adopt the proposed noise-to-norm paradigm, as seen in the second row, which utilizes higher-quality reconstructions from the diffusion model (DM.), the performance is significantly enhanced.
-Nonetheless, each denoising iteration (Ite.) corresponds to one network inference (in this case, 400 iterations in total), which falls significantly short of the real-world requirements for inference speed.
-In the third row, when we employ the proposed one-step (OS.) denoising, the inference speed is approximately 300 times faster than the iterative approach.
-Simultaneously, there is an improvement in both anomaly detection and localization performance.
-We attribute this to the comparable quality of one-step reconstruction results and the consistent training and inference paradigm, where the segmentation sub-network always receives the one-step reconstructions during training.
-In the fourth row, the norm-guided (NG.) paradigm combines the advantages of both one-step reconstructions from different noise scales, leading to further performance enhancements while maintaining comparable inference speed.
+When we adopt the proposed noise-to-norm paradigm, as seen in the second row, which utilizes higher-quality reconstructions from the diffusion model, the performance is significantly enhanced.

+\textbf{The importance of denoising paradigm.\quad} In the second row of Table \ref{tab:ablation on module}, each denoising iteration corresponds to one network inference (in this case, 400 iterations in total), which falls significantly short of the real-world requirements for inference speed.
+In the third row, we employ a faster sampler, DDIM~\cite{song2020ddim}, to reduce the denoising steps to 30.
+However, the FPS in the inference stage still lags significantly behind the previous diffusion-free methods~(\ie 0.92 FPS \vs 32.4 FPS).

+In the fourth row, when we employ the proposed one-step denoising, the inference speed is approximately 300 times faster (26.7 FPS \vs 0.09 FPS) than the iterative approach while achieving better anomaly detection and localization performance.
+We attribute this performance gain to two aspects: \Rmnum{1}) The reconstruction quality of one-step denoising is comparable to that of iterative methods. \Rmnum{2}) Training-Inference consistency: During the end-to-end training stage, the segmentation sub-network is trained end-to-end to learn discrepancies between original inputs and their one-step denoised counterparts rather than iteratively denoised counterparts.
+Therefore, using iterative denoising during inference introduces distribution shifts between the segmentation sub-network's training inputs (one-step reconstructions) and inference inputs (iterative reconstructions), which reduces the accuracy of anomaly detection and localization.

+In the last row, the norm-guided paradigm combines the advantages of one-step reconstructions from different noise scales, leading to further performance enhancements while maintaining comparable inference speed.

+\textbf{The effect of noise scale.\quad}We investigate how the added noise scale of the input individually affects the reconstruction results and anomaly detection performance.
+First, Figure \ref{fig:one step vs iterative recon} illustrates the effect of the noise scale on the quality of the reconstruction.